Kageetai/kageetai.net/src/content/Blog/new blog, new stack.md

 ---
 created: 2025-11-07T09:28+01:00
-changed: 2025-12-02T10:16+01:00
+changed: 2025-12-10T13:39+01:00
 image: "[Astro-based web page](./attachments/new%20blog,%20new%20stack-1763042571840.webp)"
 publish: true
 published: 2025-12-02
 summary: What's the cliché first post on a fresh blog for a developer?
 Of course, the tech stack behind the blog!
 ---

-Well, I want to write more, but can never think what to write about.
-So here we go, with the most cliché post a developer can do on their new blog: Describing the tech stack behind it.
+I've always wanted to write more, but often struggle with finding topics.
+So, here we go, with the most cliché post a developer can do on their new blog: Describing the tech stack behind it.
 This blog you see here now, is my first real attempt at a fully self-developed and self-made blog and website.

+## First Steps with Quartz

 Before that I briefly used [Quartz](https://quartz.jzhao.xyz/) to generate a site from my Obsidian vault and push it to my Uberspace web host, which works well and is well-suited to make a simple Digital Garden of any Obsidian vault.
 Quartz provides a few useful features, like easy conversion of Markdown files into HTML pages, rendering a good default theme, with navigation and components like a page graph etc. The source is also open and easy to adjust, just a little trickier to update, if they have been custom changes.
 There are also plenty other similar plugins and such out there, which provide very similar functionality, converting and rendering Obsidian notes with a fixed design or theme, like [Obsidian Digital Garden](https://dg-docs.ole.dev/) or [Friday](https://obsidian.mdfriday.com/).
 This is all fine and dandy, but my "pride" as a web developer myself, I wanted even more control over how my content is being displayed.
 Also Quartz does not support classic blog feeds and such.